opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 .. (c) OPNFV, Huawei Technologies Co.,Ltd and others.

 ==========================================
-Conducting CVP Testing with Dovetail
+Conducting OVP Testing with Dovetail
 ==========================================

 Overview
 ------------------------------

-The Dovetail testing framework for CVP consists of two major parts: the testing client that executes all test cases in a lab (vendor self-testing or a third party lab), and the server system that is hosted by the CVP administrator to store and view test results based on a web API.
+The Dovetail testing framework for OVP consists of two major parts: the testing client that executes all test cases in a lab (vendor self-testing or a third party lab), and the server system that is hosted by the OVP administrator to store and view test results based on a web API.
 The following diagram illustrates this overall framework.